giufus/elasticli.rs/README.md

 proxy.timeout = 3
 ```

-Look at the samples in the `default` dir of the project for an overview of the possible values.

-### Showcases
+## Commands Showcase
 Instead of boring you while trying to describe how it works, here you find a few examples of commands (and sometimes the output).
+I hope it is understandable enough.

+### Info

-##### - Get help about the command, options and subcommand
+#### - Get help about the command, options and subcommand
 `elasticli --help`
-`elasticli info | index | search --help`
+`elasticli <command> --help`

 #### - Get basic info about elasticsearch
 `elasticli info`

 ```